Accessibility of www.lunduniversity.lu.se

 How we tested this website

 The accessibility of the website is regularly reviewed by independent experts, whose reports are used as a basis to continuously improve the content, structure and technology.
 The latest, extensive review was conducted in autumn 2020.
-Moreover, site tests are performed using tools such as Siteimprove and through additional spot checking by the website editors.
+Moreover, site tests are performed using specific tools and through additional spot checking by the website editors.

 The website was published on 30 June 2020.